-1. Summarised Policy Statement
+2. Summarised Policy Statement

-We at Riverside are committed to conducting our work in accordance with the highest standards of ethics.
-We will act fairly, honestly and openly and we will not tolerate any form of bribery or corruption.
+Riverside is committed to conducting our work in accordance with the highest standards of ethics.
+We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery and corruption.
 The reputation of the Group and of the sector depends on all of us acting in accordance with sound ethical principles, and we will do our utmost to ensure that this good reputation is protected.